SALT-NLP/PersuationGames/README.md

 ### Findings of ACL 2023

-**The old website for our dataet may be down.
+**The old website for our dataset may be down.
 You can directly download the dataset via this [link](https://drive.google.com/drive/folders/1N4PymMbKXFzqy3fq4ZGjdrc0oiScV914).
 Please read *README* in this link for dowload guidance.**

 This repo contains codes for the following paper: